-Course Design: Welcome to a completely redesigned NRES 457 class.
-This class has three components:
+Course Design: This class has two main components:

-- Asynchronous online lectures (these are watched on your own time)...They will be weekly, if you do not watch them BEFORE the Tuesday activity, it will create issues.
-Please keep up. - A synchronous in-person class (Tuesday 200-300) that will be used for discussion, planning and other activities - A three-hour block that is composed of the Friday lecture time and then the Friday lab time.
+• A Monday lecture that will discuss the basic principles and standards of ecological restoration and its interface with habitat management and will also be used for discussion, planning and other activities

+• A three-hour Friday block that is composed of the Friday lecture time and then the Friday lab time.
 This will be in the field often (i.e. outside in the cold).
 Please make sure to have appropriate clothing for this.
 We will be in the field on Friday much of the day, dress for it, this is a cold state.